 That’s when go.build.love. was founded.
 It was created to build stronger communities on top of water because communities matter and the people that make up those communities matter.

 We know that we are better together.
 We look to develop strong relationships with the local church, mission organizations, corporations, businesses and even mission minded individuals to help implement our projects and programs.

-We call this community of dreamers and doers Business On Mission and through those who choose to use their skills to step up and take on leadership roles in their respective communities we are able to do more, go farther as we chase this dream to build stronger communities on top of water.
+We call this community of dreamers and doers AMPLIFY and through those who choose to use their skills to step up and take on leadership roles in their respective communities we are able to do more, go farther as we chase this dream to build stronger communities on top of water.